Colorado stuns Cal 20-13 in overtime to win Sanford's debut – KION546

 INJURIES

-Cal CB Lu-Magia Hearns III limped to the sideline during the changeover between the third and fourth quarters.
+Cal CB Lu-Magia Hearns III was hurt.
+He limped to the sideline just before the fourth quarter.

 UP NEXT